DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Experimental Procedure
 ---
-The hardest constraint to analyze is C1.
-We did not have access to the housing for our electrical components, and we could not feasibly find 85 lbs worth of materials that could rest on the motor's shaft.
-But there are calculations that we can perform to make an estimate of how much weight the motor can turn.
+Constraint C1 cannot feasibly be measured, as we did not have a way to safely place 85 lbs on the motor's shaft.
+Constraint C2 is also not feasibly measurable.
+The multimeters that we have access to cannot fit in the grommet holes on our enclosure.
+Because we have hot 120VAC in the enclosure when powered, we must keep the enclosure shut for safety.

-In addition, we can run a test to see if the motor can truly reach 200 steps/revolution.
+However, we can run a test to see if the motor can truly reach 200 steps/revolution.
 Our PLC has a count-up accumulator that counts to 200 and stops the motor once it is reached.

 ---
 ### Expected Results